 - Clinical team meetings: Weekly case-based clinical discussions.

-- Internal CME program: Weekly CMEs on various relevant topics.
+- Internal continuing medical education (CME) program: Weekly CMEs on various relevant topics.
 Learners will be required to present at least once during their rotation (if space is available), as well as present a case during M&M rounds (held monthly).
 Each site also hosts a full-day Saturday staff training on alternate months.

-- Student/Resident projects: Learners will be assigned one or two projects to complete during their elective.
+- Student/Resident projects: Learners may choose or be assigned a project to complete during their elective.
 The projects are chosen based on program needs and learner interests.
 Learners are encouraged to think of potential projects when they apply.